The London Science Museum

 There’s plenty to pack in when exploring the Science Museum, and before long, you’ll work up an appetite.
 The good news is that you’re well served by a selection of café spaces across the site.

-A favourite among visitors is the Energy Café, where you can find both hold and cold lunch staples as well as treats like cakes and pastries, or even a spot of Science Museum afternoon tea.
+A favourite among visitors is the Energy Café, where you can find both hot and cold lunch staples as well as treats like cakes and pastries, or even a spot of Science Museum afternoon tea.
 You can also pre-book a lunch bag here when buying your tickets online.
 For some real delights, head to Shake Bar with its made-to-order milkshakes and ice cream tubs.
 Other options include The Diner for fresh salads and sandwiches, as well as the Gallery Café with its all veggie and vegan menu.

 If you’d prefer something off-site, Tombo Japanese Café is great for a light lunch, while a little further down Exhibition Road is Honest Burgers – so often a hit with families.
 If you plan on going all out for dinner, don’t miss Hawksmoor or Claude Bosi